Surgical Removal of Ovaries & Tubes

-The decision to surgically remove the ovaries is highly personal.
+The decision to undergo prophylactic surgically is highly personal.
 Confronting your personal cancer risk can be confusing and frustrating.
-If you are a high-risk woman trying to choose the best risk-management option, you need a clear sense of your own personal risk and an understanding of the potential benefits, risks, and side effects of prophylactic surgery.
-Therefore, it is important to consult with a cancer genetics specialist when determining your risk for ovarian cancer and making the risk-management decisions that are best for you.
-Stay in contact with a genetics expert for updates on current knowledge.
+Therefore, it is important to consult with experts in genetics and gynecologic oncology when determining your risk for ovarian cancer and making the risk-management decisions that are best for you.

 Research has shown that Risk Reducing Salpingo-Oophorectomy (RRSO) lowers the risk of developing and dying of breast cancer in women who have BRCA mutations.